In your first year you take a hands-on approach to learning manufacturing and engineering principles in our training facility.

 The second year is your chance to experience working in different departments across manufacturing and the wider company.

-Read Alexandra's story
+Read Madison's story

 In your third year you begin to specialise in one particular department.
 You will develop your skills throughout the year in this area.